drublic/drublic/content/62-career-path-engineering-roles/article.md

 If you feel happy about being the technical go-to person, you can think about growing your career further as an individual contributor.

-In some companies, some of these tasks described before are taken on by a technical lead.
+At some companies, a couple of the tasks described before are taken on by a technical lead.
 A person who is responsible for driving the decision-making across multiple senior engineers.
 Often times this role requires more communication and good technical understanding of the domain.

 Especially in larger organizations, you will find concepts, where you can then grow into a position as a staff engineer, being responsible on a domain level for several activities, e.g. aligning technical decisions between teams and driving system architecture.

-The next step after that, often times as a principal engineer that is responsible for aligning company-wide decision-making on a technical basis.
+The next step after that, often times a principal engineer who is responsible for aligning company-wide decision-making on a technical basis.

 These roles usually involve the work as a software architect, which in some companies is seen as a discipline on its own.
 If you want to learn more about  the role and responsibilities of a software architect, I recommend reading through [Nikolay Ashanin's series on the topic](https://medium.com/@nvashanin/the-path-to-becoming-a-software-architect-de53f1cb310a).